terrence333/se-assignment-2-introduction-to-software-engineering-terrence333/README.md

 4. Addressing technical complexities and uncertainties
 5. Ensuring effective communication and knowledge transfer
 6. to changing technologies and industry trends
-7. Managing stakeholder expectations and gaining buy-in
+7. Managing stakeholder expectations and gaining buy-in (Bass et al.,2003)

 Software Maintenance:
 This encompasses all activities after the software is deployed.